p1ng-request/docs/templates/Gmail/Gmail_Get_seen_emails.md

 - `password`: This variable stores the password or authentication token required to access the email account
 - `smtp_server`: This variable represents the SMTP server address used for sending emails.
 - `box`: This variable stores the name or identifier of the mailbox or folder within the email account that will be accessed.
+- `criteria`: by default "ALL" is returned but you can also filter on "unseen" or "seen" emails

 ```python